AlmogShKt/IMSWeatherApi/README.md

 ## About
 Are you interested in keeping up with the local weather?
-* Do you woundring when there is snow on the ground?
+* Are you wondering when there is snow on the ground?
-* Do you woundring if to book a placinIn El-rom?
+* Are you wondering if you should book a place in El-Rom?
 * Are you tired of opening telegram groups and weather apps on your phone?
 > You are in the right place!